mukilane/100-days-of-code/r1-log.md

 Exploring Bluetooth Low Energy (and Beacon) with RPi using Gobot.io

 ### R1D22
-Worked on Dialogflow and blog navigation.
+Worked on Dialogflow and blog navigation

+### R1D23
+Worked on Gulp tasks and started learning FreeRTOS